qfpl/growing-a-datepicker/blog/drafts/reflex/widget/growing-a-date-picker-2.md

 ```
 Allowing the type system to help you use the correct wrapper.

-This is something that is just used in this project, and it's trivial enough that you can make your own should you feel so inclined.
+This is something that is used in this project, and it's trivial enough that you can make your own should you feel so inclined.
 But there are possibilities for creating higher order functions with this style that would allow for safer definitions of frameworks like [Bootstrap](https://getbootstrap.com/).
 Stating clearly in the type that a function named ``cFluid`` has a type of ``:: Wrap ContainerFluid t m`` and you don't have to rely on the name only to use the right wrapper in the right spot.

 There are possibly type level functions one could implement that would make that even nicer, but that is beyond the scope of this post.